LLB Global Law (Honours)

 You will be introduced to the general principles and techniques of global law.
 You will study compulsory courses including:

-You will have the opportunity to choose from the following courses:
+You will have the opportunity to select between 0 and 20 credits of the following core courses:

 You will also take a selection of optional courses from the Law School and the College of Arts, Humanities and Social Sciences.

-During your second year of study you will continue to develop your understanding of global law through a range of courses, including:
+During your second year of study you will continue to develop your understanding of global law through a range of courses, including the following compulsory courses:

-You will have the opportunity to choose from the following courses:
+You will have the opportunity to choose between 10 and 30 credits of the following courses:

-You must have taken either Global Jurisprudence or Jurisprudence by the end of year 2.
+Students are expected to have taken Global Jurisprudence by the end of year 2.

 You will spend your third year studying abroad at one of our partner universities and gain exposure to a different legal tradition, benefit from broader cultural benefits, global networks, and a range of legal skills.